BIRD Registry

 Growth of the BIRD Registry:

-As of June 2025, the BIRD Registry contains medical data of 4690 IBD patients across 23 activated Belgian centres.
-An additional 11 centres are expected to be activated soon, bringing the total to include all academic centres in Belgium and most major non-academic hospitals in the country.
+As of September 2025, the BIRD Registry contains medical data of 5901 IBD patients across 24 activated Belgian centres.
+An additional 11 centres are expected to be activated soon, which will include all academic centers in Belgium and most major non-academic hospitals in the country.

-Logistical support of the setup of the BIRD registry is provided by our sponsors.
+Logistical support of the setup of the BIRD registry in 2025 is provided by our sponsors.